What a rip-off: they took the ticket and I only got to keep the end stub.

 Fast forward a few years and I’m meeting my later-teens gang, especially Bump, Mara, and then Château (although there were also other less-music focused pals in the picture that I haven’t written about).
 Our lives became even more entwined than it had ever been with any of my friends from my younger years, but in hindsight I can now see that they too were bound to be transitory figures in my life.
 I think it comes down to who we were as people at our cores, what each really needed, and how that impacted what each of us was ultimately looking for.

 This time period was so much fun for me, but now I also see that familial dysfunction of various stripes was a bond for us.
 And so what, as there are lots of others just the same.
-But I began to realize that while I was looking for creative comrades and co-conspiritors who were interested, interesting and engaged, that may not have been their agenda and instead were more just looking for somewhere where they could belong or launch them into somewhere and something else, whatever that was.
+But I began to realize that while I was looking for creative co-conspiritors who were interested, interesting and engaged, that may not have been their agenda and instead were more just looking for somewhere where they could belong or launch them into somewhere and something else, whatever that was.

 I was looking for more.
 I was looking for comrades.
 Allies.
 Partners in crime.
 Most of my pre-20s friends were more like blank pages seeking to be filled, and while I was very much a work-in-progress, rough notes had already been jotted down on my page.
 I was searching for complementary equals; others who also came with some text and who were a little more fully formed.
 People who could show me as much as I could them.